Thurion/EDSM-RSE-for-EDMC/PRIVACY_POLICY.md

 ## Changes To This Privacy Policy

 We may update our Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy on this page.
+We will notify you of any changes by posting the new Privacy Policy on this page and releasing a new version of the Plugin.

-We will let you know via email and/or a prominent notice on our Service, prior to the change becoming effective and update the "effective date" at the top of this Privacy Policy.
+As we do not store user email addresses, we will be unable to notify you via any other means on when these changes will be made effective.